BasicComputation/x64-lecture/B01 - Create a project with assembly.md

    - When you are in the folder of the executable, write the name of the executable to run it. <br>
      Do not need to end it with ".exe". <br>
    - To display the exit code of a program, type "echo %ERRORLEVEL%"

+## Editing tips
+To make your code look clean you often tabulate with the tab key. <br>
+In the editor you can select several lines and tabulate them all at the same time with the tab key. <br>
+If you want the text a step back you can hold the shift key and press tab.

+To change text in several lines at any position at once, select a place in text, hold alt key and then hold shift key, <br>
+use down or up arrow keys to select more lines of text, then release alt and shift keys, now you can:
+- insert text at the positions.
+- hold shift and use right or left arrow keys to select text.
+- press end key to get to the end of text in each line or home key to get to the beginning of text.